 - Abhorrent Admirer: Doña Juana, who thinks Don César (Blaze) is in love with her due to some Love Letter Lunacy.
 In the end, Blaze is given the choice between marrying Doña Juana, or slavery at the Barbaresques.
 He chooses the Barbaresques.
+She follows him there.

 Blaze: Well...
-I flatter.
+I'm flattering.

 - Brainless Beauty: What Salluste thinks of the Queen.
 He counts on this for his valet to seduce her so she ends up compromised in the eyes of the King.Salluste: She's gorgeous, but she's dumb.

-- Ceiling Banger: Blaze the valet is keeping his master Don Salluste awake by dancing the flamenco and singing in the small room right atop the luxurious bedroom in his enthusiastic love for the queen.
+- Ceiling Banger: Blaze the valet is keeping his master Don Salluste awake by dancing the flamenco and singing in the small room right atop the luxurious bedroom in his enthusiastic love for the Queen.
 Since it's a castle, the ceiling is very high and Salluste has first to build up an improbable pile of furniture and chairs to reach it.
-Then he bangs the ceiling with the handle of a halberd, to no avail... until the tip go through all the way, right between Blaze's feet.
+Then he bangs the ceiling with the handle of a halberd, to no avail... until the tip goes through all the way, right between Blaze's feet.
 The sassy valet then pulls on it, making Salluste lose his footing and the pile of furniture collapse underneath him just as he clings to the halberd.
-Then, he shouts at Blaze to let go, and the latter complies... letting Don Salluste falls from a good height, the blade of the halberd landing pointy end first and sending a comical vibration throughout the irate nobleman.
+Then, he shouts at Blaze to let go, and the latter complies... letting Don Salluste fall from a good height, the blade of the halberd landing pointy end first and sending a comical vibration throughout the irate nobleman.

 - Confusion Fu: Blaze finds himself at one point facing a nobleman who seems to be a much better fencer than him.
 His solution?
 Taunt his opponent with erratic sword moves, before literally kicking his butt.